nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 To be interesting, the game would also have to write back sectors to the disk, which adds a level of complexity I'm not sure I want to deal with right now!

+UPDATE: How about 2½D, ala Doom?
+Each X/Y location would only have a few numbers (ground height, water depth, foliage height, etc) rather than a whole stack of voxels as in Minecraft)

 ### Slightly Less Impossible